-Trump: 'Who pays for the wall?
-We didn't discuss'
+Mexican president disputes Trump over border wall payment discussion

 In addition, they usually visit strong allies where they are assured of a warm reception that will make for positive media coverage rather than sitting down with a leader who has compared them to Hitler and has disparaged their policy proposals.

 Trump's style, however, is more impulsive and unpredictable.
-He has never met a foreign leader in an official capacity.
-So his trip represents something of a risk.
-Even though the meeting with Peña Nieto is private, he has no control over how the Mexican leader will address the public and how his officials will brief journalists about it afterward.
+He had never before met a foreign leader in an official capacity.
+So his trip represented something of a risk.
+Even though the meeting with Peña Nieto was private, he has no control over how the Mexican leader will address the public and how his officials will brief journalists about it afterward.

-Any protests against his visit could also generate unfavorable publicity in the United States, detract from his speech on Wednesday and play into Democratic nominee Hillary Clinton's assertions that he is not fit to represent the US on the world stage.

 The trip was also unusual for not including his traveling press corps and coming against the advice of US diplomats.